Florida’s Statutory Rape Laws

 Statutory rape charges can result in destructive outcomes for your future.
 You may have been tricked into believing your partner was 18 or older when in reality, they were 15.
 With social media being so prevalent these days, it’s easy for people to believe someone is older than they are.
 Catfishing is a common online phenomenon that fools people into thinking they’re talking to someone who, in reality, is faking their online presence.

 As a result, you must protect yourself from sex crime charges and retain an attorney who obtains a proven track record for successful results and prosecutorial experience.
 At The Wiseman Law Firm, our founding lawyer has both attributes and more.
-We welcome you to contact us at 407-420-4647 to learn how we can defend your charges!
+We welcome you to contact us at 407-420-4647 to learn how our statutory rape defense attorney can fight your charges!